aws-solutions-library-samples/aws-insurancelake-etl/docs/quickstart.md

 1. Open the AWS Console in the `us-east-2 (Ohio)` Region.

     {: .note }
     InsuranceLake uses `us-east-2` by default.
-To change the Region, refer to the [Quickstart with CI/CD](quickstart_cicd.md).
+To change the Region, refer to steps 5 - 8 in the [Quickstart with CI/CD](quickstart_cicd.md).

 1. Select AWS `CloudShell` at the bottom of the page and wait for a few seconds until it is available for use.
 1. Ensure you are using the latest version of the AWS SDK for Node.js and AWS CDK.